glciampaglia/knowledge_linker/docs/log.markdown

 them one ends up increasing the number of hops.
 Funny that one such path, a sequence of more than 100 nodes, even included nodes such as Mars Volta and the singer of Neurosis, two of my favorite bands.

+## Thu Oct 24 19:46:52 EDT 2013

+Refactoring the package to have a single function for computing the distance closure.
+Also, figured out a way to compute in just one pass the similarity for all targets, instead of calling Dijkstra for each target.
+Results are coming from Big Red II and they look OK.